JetBrains/kotlin-web-site/docs/reference/faq.md

 ### Is Kotlin a Functional Language?

 Kotlin is an Object-Orientated language.
-However it has support for higher-order functions as well as function literals and top-level functions.
+However it has support for higher-order functions as well as lambda expressions and top-level functions.
 In addition, there are a good number of common functional language constructs in the standard Kotlin library (such as map, flatMap, reduce, etc.).
 Also, there's no clear definition on what a Functional Language is so we couldn't say Kotlin is one.

 ### Does Kotlin support generics?